+Famous cats can be found in countless books, TV shows and movies.
 So we’ve cobbled together a list of some of the most famous Balinese cats and Siamese cats (since they share the same striking point colors).

 - Koko – From The Cat Who… series of books by author Lilian Jackson Braun

 - Yum Yum – Another Siamese from The Cat Who… series

 - Sagwa – Taken from the children’s book Sagwa: the Chinese Siamese Cat